huijing/slides/ffc-2017/README.md

 CSS has been around for about 20 years now, and the last I checked, there were 499 distinct properties.
 And you don't have to know every single one of them, I'm just pointing out that we can achieve a lot more with CSS than ever before.

 So these are some of the CSS properties I find relevant for web layouts, too many for me to cover in half an hour.
-CSS is an integral part of web layout, and its really about combining different properties to create designs that are truly web.
+CSS is an integral part of web layout, and it's really about combining different properties to create designs that are truly web.

 ## Flexbox and Grid